wp-plugins/nearby-now/readme.txt

 - mapscrollwheel="no" - Optional, defaults to "no".
 If specified as "yes", then the mouse scroll wheel may be used to change the zoom level of the interactive map.
 - fblike="no" - Optional, defaults to "no".
 If specified as "yes", a Facebook like button plugin will be rendered below each rendered review.
 - fbcomment="no" - Optional, defaults to "no".
 If specified as "yes", a Facebook comment plugin will be rendered below each rendered review.
+- - techemail="name@website.com" - Optional.
+Provide the email address for the technician that you want to filter reviews and checkins to

 ###Recent Reviews